mickael-palma-wttj/career-path/CRITERIA_RUBRICS/01_Engineering_Craft/02_Testing.md

 - Coverage is reasonable but has gaps
 - Tests mostly verify behavior, but some over-specify
 - Learning testing best practices through feedback
-- Tests pass but don't inspire confidence
+- Tests pass but don't inspire full confidence

 **Typical Statements:**
 - "I wrote tests for this"